 Insurance Eligibility and Verification

 Medical office software can include automatic checking of patient eligibility via the Internet over secure channels.
-Using dedicated revenue cycle management software can speed up the process in verifying whether a patient is entitled to a particular benefit.
+Using dedicated revenue cycle management software can speed up the process of verifying whether a patient is entitled to a particular benefit.
 Revenue cycle management personnel are always at the forefront of this process.

-Charge Codes
+Charge Codes & Charge Capture

 Claim Filing and Submission